 The outdoor dining in the patio area was built without approvals.

-A significant challenge is that Aux Delices itself will have deficient parking as a result of the proposal, and that would impact the 3 new retail uses inside the building they hope to resume building: a fish market, jewelry store and Cobs Bakery.
+A challenge is that Aux Delices will have deficient parking as a result of the proposal, and that would impact the 3 new retail uses inside the building they hope to resume building: a fish market, jewelry store and Cobs Bakery.
 The new building is on the same footprint as its predecessor.

 The building at 1075 East Putnam Ave that is home to Aux Delices also features a frame shop and an office on the second floor, and a nail salon on the first floor.